emb-riscv/specs-markdown/exceptions-and-interrupts.md

 Each hart has its own table, with handlers for the interrupts it can process.

-The address of the array must be programatically written by each hart to its `hcb.irqtab` register before enabling interrupts, usually during startup.
+The address of the array must be programatically written by each hart to its `hic.irqtab` register before enabling interrupts, usually during startup.

 The first 8 entries are reserved for system interrupts:

 * `context_switch` (must have the lowest priority)
-* `rtclock_wakeup`
 * `rtclock_tick`
 * `sysclock_tick`

-### Interrupt control registers